h1g0/DisplayOff/README.md

 # DisplayOff
 A Python script for turning off (on) the display by using Win32API.
+Server and client programs are also included so that you may run this script from remote computer.

 ```
 usage: main.py [-h] [-x | -o] [-w WAIT]